Riddhiman2005/Making-my-Own-Calculator/CODES/First Attempt/Results of First Attempt.md

 # Features #

-## 1) Basic Operations ##
+## 1) Basic Things ##

-All the basic operations are shown in the video in very details.
+All the basic operations are shown in the video in very detail.
 Refer to it.
+The decimal is also working perfectly.

 ## 2) Factorial (!) ##